IDAES/idaes-ui/README.md

 This repository contains user interfaces for the [Institute for the Design of Advanced Energy Systems (IDAES)](https://idaes.org) Integrated Platform (IDAES-IP).

-The primary user interface is the **Flowsheet Visualizer** (FV), which is a web-based user interface that can visualize and explore the properties of computational models ("flowsheets") created using the IDAES Python APIs.
+The primary user interface is the **Flowsheet Visualizer** (FV), a web-based user interface that can visualize and explore the properties of computational models ("flowsheets") created using the IDAES Python APIs.

 ## Installation